atiqueahmedziad/intro-git-workshop/lessons/git-init.md

 section: "Git Basics: Part-1"
 ---

+## What is Git

+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 ## Prepare the directory and files

 1. Let's make a new directory named `git-workshop` in our desktop.
 We can use the following command to achieve that -